 Many business owners find it a struggle to find the right business name.
 The pressure, after all, is immense.
 Choose the right name and you will become memorable.
 Choose the wrong name and you are doomed for obscurity.
+Choosing a business name doesn’t need to be difficult if you follow the steps we’ve laid out below.

 The Legal Rules